jhmcstanton/jhmcstanton.github.io/posts/brews/2019-03-15-simple-california-common.markdown

 ### Mouthfeel

 This one has a medium body, probably one of the fuller mouth feels I've brwed.
 The carbonation plays nicely along with this.
-One thing I love about this beer is the foam lingers through the whole glass, unlike my other brews, almost like a root beer floating on top.
+One thing I love about this beer is the foam lingers through the whole glass, unlike my other brews, almost like the foam from a root beer float on top.

 ## Comparison to the Original